Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 All alone.
 Physically and financially.

 Alone and Out of Control

-When David Brian Boehm made his way into the world on July 25, 1986, his father showed up at the hospital and put on one heck of a show at being a good daddy.
+When David Brian Boehm made his way into the world on July 25, 1986, his father appeared at the hospital and put on one heck of a show of being a perfect father.
 It was the one and only time he ever saw his son David because, following the hospital visit, he took off with his girlfriend (who was soon to become Paul’s third wife) to Kansas then on to Tuscon, Arizona.